hahooy/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A classic simple game with decision tree AI
+A classic simple game

+The game AI is implemented using minimax algorithm